A racial reckoning arrived at West Point, where being black is a ‘beautifully painful experience’

 “As much as I love my country, and the U.S. Army, it hurts someone can treat you in a racist manner on the same team,” he said.
 “You know racism exists in your country, but it’s the same country you’re willing to lose your life for.”

-The experience is doubly trying for black women navigating the mostly white, mostly male culture of the Army officer corps, alums said.
+The experience is doubly trying for black women navigating the mostly white, mostly male culture of the Army officer corps, alumni said.
 There was a record high of 38 black women graduates in a class of 1,107 this year, officials said.

-Shalela Dowdy, a former air defense artillery officer, class of 2012, said there were times she was either the only woman or only black cadet in a class, where her classmates urged her to be less outspoken about her blackness.
+Shalela Dowdy, a former air defense artillery officer, Class of 2012, said there were times she was either the only woman or only black cadet in a class, where her classmates urged her to be less outspoken about her blackness.
 In a search for mentors, she flipped through previous yearbooks and wrote down the name of the few black women listed and got in touch, she said.

-Those earlier black women graduates had been in even smaller numbers, said Paula Brown White, a former quartermaster officer who recalled around a dozen black women in the class of 1987.
+Those earlier black female graduates had been in even smaller numbers, said Paula Browning White, a former quartermaster officer who recalled around a dozen black women in the Class of 1987.
 Passionate about church choir, White was advised by her mother to avoid hanging out and singing with only black cadets, she said.

 The protestant choir was all white, she said, and she gravitated to the gospel choir as a humming refuge.